Vasilevskiy stops 32, Lightning top Panthers 3-1 in Game 2 - WTMJ

 AP Sports Writer

 Florida went with Chris Driedger in net after playing Sergei Bobrovsky in Sunday’s series-opening 5-4 loss.
 Driedger, on his 27th birthday and appearing in his first postseason game since 2014 when he was in major junior hockey, playing for the Calgary Hitmen of the Western Hockey League.
-He stopped 26 shots, getting pulled with about 2 minutes remaining.
+He stopped 26 shots.

-The Lightning are 28-0-0 this season — including both games of this series — when leading after two periods, and have won 41 such games going back to last season and their run to the Stanley Cup.
+“He kept us in the game and gave us a chance,” Panthers coach Joel Quenneville said.

-A couple of bounces — one off a Panther, the other off a post — staked Tampa Bay to a 2-0 lead in the opening period.
+The fortunate bounces staked Tampa Bay to a 2-0 lead in the opening period.

 Stamkos, who missed the final 16 games of the regular season, got his third point of the series and first goal since April 8 when he was credited with the opening score.
 Tampa Bay broke out on a play where Florida’s Markus Nutivaara fell down, and Stamkos wound up being part of a 2-on-1 in front of the Panthers net.